jly36963/notes/py/data/numpy-linalg-notes/README.md

 ### Diagonalization

-- diagonalization (sometimes called eigendecomposition)
+- diagonalization
+  - decompose a symmetric matrix and express it in terms of eigenvalues/eigenvectors
   - `A @ V = V @ (lambda * I)`
   - `A @ P = P @ D`
   - `A = P @ D @ inv(P)`